 2.4.
 Initial Screening; Removal of Unacceptable Wastes.

 (a) Company shall be responsible for initial screening of all wastes Wastes delivered to the Landfill to determine (i) whether the waste Waste is Acceptable Waste or Unacceptable Waste; and (ii) as applicable, the appropriate disposition within the Landfill.
-If deemed reasonably necessary by the County, Company shall use sensors to assist this determination.
+If deemed reasonably necessary by the Company, Company may use sensors to assist this determination.

 (b) In the event Unacceptable Wastes are deposited in the Landfill, Company shall promptly remove or cause to be removed the Unacceptable Waste from the Landfill and cause the same to be disposed of in accordance with all applicable LawsGovernmental Requirements.
 Company may charge the person responsible for delivering such Unacceptable Wastes for the cost of removal of such wastesWastes, so long as Company posts conspicuous signs warning of such charges, and such charges do not violate any LawGovernmental Requirements.